 Other symptoms such as waking up frequently, gasping or choking during sleep, excessive daytime sleepiness, and morning headache may also be present, depending on what is causing the snoring.

-Snoring results from fluttering of soft tissues in the nose and throat, particularly the soft palate (the back part of the roof of the mouth).
-The fact that people do not snore when they are awake suggests that relaxation of muscles during sleep is the cause.
+Snoring results from fluttering of soft tissues in the throat, particularly the soft palate (the back part of the roof of the mouth).
+The fact that people do not snore when they are awake suggests that relaxation of muscles during sleep is part of the cause.
 This relaxation is thought to decrease the stiffness of tissue, making it more likely to flutter (just as a cloth flag is more likely to flutter in a breeze than is a similar-sized sheet of metal).
-Also, tissue relaxation probably narrows parts of the upper airway, making flutter more likely.
+Also, tissue relaxation narrows the upper airway, making flutter more likely.

 Primary snoring is snoring that does not cause people to wake up more often than normal during the night.
 During sleep, the amount of airflow into the lungs and oxygen level in the blood are normal.
 Because these factors are normal, people do not have excessive daytime sleepiness.

 Snoring is often a symptom of sleep-disordered breathing.
 Sleep-disordered breathing ranges from upper airway resistance syndrome to obstructive sleep apnea (OSA).
-These forms differ mainly in how much of the airway is blocked (degree of airway obstruction) and what the effects of the blockage are.
+These conditions differ mainly in how much of the airway is blocked (degree of airway obstruction) and where the blockage is.
 The effects involve mainly disturbances of sleep and/or airflow.

-People with upper airway resistance syndrome have excessive daytime sleepiness or other symptoms but do not have all the features required for doctors to diagnose OSA.
+Upper airway resistance syndrome causes excessive daytime sleepiness or other symptoms but not all that is required for doctors to diagnose OSA.
+For example, it, unlike OSA, does not cause breathing to stop or become shallow many times during sleep.

 Risk factors for snoring include